 The Indian Army is the largest and the oldest branch of the Indian armed forces.
 It trains the individuals to fight on land and consists of various divisions including the infantry, the artillery, the armored corps etc. Besides these combat divisions, the support division in the army includes the supply corps, the engineers, the ordinance supply corps, military intelligence and medical staff etc. The primary responsibility of the army is to safeguard the geographical boundaries of the country and to capture enemy territory in the event of a war.
+This article will discuss about Indian Army recruitment, eligibility criteria and Indian Army Career options in various divisions.

 The infantry consists of troops who fight the enemy on foot using equipment including from self loading rifles, automatic rifles, machine guns, grenades, mines, anti tank weapons, shoulder fired missiles and rocket launchers.
 Infantry troops capture and hold on to enemy positions or defend their own positions.